 Weapons: Gamma-Ray Laser Cannons, Burst Missile

-In the first episode of the TV animated series “The Road to Earth” there are several scenes where Destron soldiers attack Wheeljack; Sunstorm, who only had a fleeting appearance, is modelled after one of these solders with a yellow body.
-He was only one of a few nameless characters adorning the corner of the screen; however after 19 years he has finally been given a name and a profile and is now a true character.
+In the first episode of the TV animated series “The Road to Earth” there is a scene where numerous Destron soldiers attack Wheeljack.
+Sunstorm is based on the yellow bodied aerial soldier and only has a fleeting appearance.
+He was only one of a few nameless characters adorning a corner of the screen; however after 19 years he is now a true character sporting a name and a background.
 As one of e-Hobbys redesigns of the existing 2003 products, Starscream was recoloured and released in a set with Road Hauler, a Cybertron warrior based on Hauler who also appeared in the first episode.
 The name “Sunstorm” follows the naming pattern of the other Aerial Warriors such as “Starscream” and “Skywarp”, whose names are determined by combining words relating to the “sky” with a “serious circumstance”.
 Other names under consideration were “Flareburst” and “Flarestorm”, both representing solar activity reflected in his profile.
 Although at the time his character was not fully explained, this project was sufficiently recognised in Japan and gained momentum abroad where a PVC version of the e-Hobby Sunstorm was announced and given away to visitors at the 2003 Official Transformers Convention the “OTFCC” in North America.
 From this moment, Sunstorms name, character and colour scheme was positively accepted in the North America.
 His history is outlined below.

 He was the major villain in the first half of the regular Dreamwave Comics. e-Hobby added their own interpretation to the figure whose style has been subsequently repeated with later releases.
 In the “Transformers Universe” line, Micron Legend Thrust was recoloured and sold as a store exclusive, only available in North America.
 This version of Sunstorm also appeared at the OTFCC event where he was depicted in a live voice actor drama.